nissi-devo/Emergency-Health-Streaming/README.md

 <h1><strong>Real-Time Health Data Streaming Pipeline with Kafka and Spark</strong></h1>

 <h2><strong>Overview</strong></h2>
-This project implements a real-time data streaming pipeline capable of handling data from a system that ingests health metrics such as heart rate and oxygen saturation level from patients' smart watch devices and triggers emergency vehicle dispatch within a certain radius if any health metrics exceed abnormal levels.
+This project implements a real-time data streaming pipeline capable of handling data from a system that ingests health metrics such as heart rate and oxygen saturation level from patients' smart watch devices and triggers emergency vehicle dispatch within a certain radius whenever any metric exceeds a given threshhold.
 The data generated mimics real-time APIs that supply this data for analytics.

 <h2><strong>Getting Started</strong></h2>
 To get started with this project you need: